lukearmbruster/GA-DSI-4-Capstone_Project/README.md

 Goals:

-1. articulate specific aim
+1. Articulate specific aim

   My aim in this project is to identify what factors contribute to high user engagement as measured by Facebook reactions among mainstream and fake news sources.
 Once the factors are idenfitied, build a model that predicts whether a news source is fake or mainstream.

 2. outline proposed methods and models